-PEP is a politically exposed person and is a statutory part of a KYC check according to AML legislation.
-Learn here what PEP means and why its...
+PEP is a politically exposed person and a statutory part of KYC checks according to AML legislation; it's crucial to know exactly what PEP means and...

 What is an RCA?

-RCA stands for "Relatives and Close Associates" and is related to PEP, Politically Exposed Persons; But how are they defined?
+RCA stands for "Relatives and Close Associates" and is related to PEP, Politically Exposed Persons.
+But how are they defined?
 And why is it important to check if your customer is RCA?
-Read on and learn more about RCA.

 RCAs are family or close associates of a PEP.
 Their importance is due to their close relationship with a PEP who is at higher risk of being exploited or blackmailed, e.g., money laundering or influencing national policy.